 Yet, since it is God who sets the terms, St Paul writes that everyone must submit themselves to the governing authorities (Romans 13:1–2).

 If this applies to secular authority – how much more must it apply to the authority of the church?
 Different churches have different structures of authority.
-In our experience, submitting to the authority of the leaders of our church has brought great freedom.
+In my experience, submitting to the authority of the leaders of our church brings great freedom.

 This is the basic New Testament principle.
-We should obey every authority – the government, local authorities and the institutions we find ourselves in.
+You should obey every authority – the government, local authorities and the institutions you find yourself in.
+Why?

 We see here a clear distinction between personal morality and the enforcement of law by government.
-We have seen that, in the field of personal morality, Paul’s teaching is very similar to that of Jesus: it is one of non-retaliation and ‘turning the other cheek’ (12:14–21).
+In the field of personal morality, Paul’s teaching is very similar to that of Jesus: it is one of non-retaliation and ‘turning the other cheek’ (12:14–21).
 However, he moves from there to discuss ‘governing authorities’ (13:1–6).
 He speaks of rulers as God’s servants to bring punishment on the wrongdoer (v.4).

 The state is concerned with the protection of others.
 To stand by and allow murder and violence would be unloving and unchristian.
 By analogy, if it is right for the authorities to use force to protect citizens against internal threats, arguably it is equally right to protect them against external ones by force, if necessary.
 In practice, of course, it is often extremely difficult to work out when such force is justified.